Standards-based Interoperability Streamlines Clinical and Administrative Processes Across the Care Continuum

 - Support for HL7 version 2.X and 3

-- Support for Multiple IHE Profiles
+- Support for Multiple IHE Profiles (see our IHE integration statement and certifications)

 - Pre-configured, customizable HL7 message router and HL7 version 2.X schemas to get you started quickly